1966 Edmonton municipal election

 The 1966 municipal election was held October 19, 1966, in Edmonton, Alberta, Canada, to elect a mayor and twelve aldermen to sit on Edmonton City Council and seven trustees to sit on each of the public and separate school boards.
 The electorate also decided three plebiscite questions.

 The electoral system used was First past the post for the mayoral election and Plurality block voting for the election of councillors and trustees.
 Voters could cast as many as votes as the members to be elected.

 Voter turnout

-There were 125084 ballots cast out of 208716 eligible voters, for a voter turnout of 59.9%.
+In this election, 125,084 voters voted, out of 208,716 eligible voters, for a voter turnout of 59.9%.